-The programme consists of 273 credits.
-First, two compulsory core courses, Feminist Theory in semester 1 and Queer Theory and Sexuality Studies in semester 2 as well as a compulsory research course, with the electives discourse analysis, qualitative research, or statistics.
-Each of these provides 12 ECTS.
-Students then select 2 courses at 12 ECTs each from a range of multidisciplinary options, such as Gender and Cinema; Gender Equality and Human Rights; Gender and Language; Race, Gender & Postcolonial Feminism; Byzantine Masculinities & Femininities; Gender, Sexuality, and Subjectivity in Early Modern Literature & Culture, to name a few, as well as opportunities for independent study.
-Unlike at the MA level, the Seminar in Gender & Sexuality Studies is optional.
+The programme consists of 90 ECTs.
+The programme is structured around two compulsory core courses, Feminist Theory in semester 1, and Queer Theory and Sexuality Studies in semester 2; as well as a compulsory research course, with the electives discourse analysis, qualitative research, or statistics.
+There is also a required seminar course entitled Seminar in Gender & Sexuality Studies in the first semester (with the possibility of some students needing to take Gender & Sexuality Studies II for an additional 6 ECTs in the 2nd semester if there are deficits in their number of graduate credits as some electives are 12 ECTs and others only 10 ECTs).
+This comes to 36 ECTs for compulsory courses, 6 ECTs for the one seminar, and the remaining courses are electives with 48 ECTs (4 courses) for the coursework track without the thesis or 24 ECTs (2 courses) plus Master Thesis I and II (24 ECTs) and the thesis, where students remain in continued registration until the thesis is completed and defended before a three-member committee.
+In both tracks, the total graduate ECTs come to 90 ECTs.
+The electives are multidisciplinary and include such courses as Gender and Cinema; Gender Equality and Human Rights; Gender and Language; Race, Gender & Postcolonial Feminism; Byzantine Masculinities & Femininities; and Gender, Sexuality, and Subjectivity in Early Modern Literature & Culture, to name a few, as well as opportunities for independent study.
+The MA degree must be completed within a minimum of three semesters and in a maximum of eight semesters.